12 Best Dance Movies of All Time

 8. All That Jazz (1979)

-Directed by Bob Fosse, ‘All That Jazz’ is a semi-autobiographical film, where the director reflects his own life through the character of Joseph “Joe” Gideon – a womanizing and drug-using dancer.
+Directed by Bob Fosse, ‘All That Jazz’ is a semi-autobiographical film where the director reflects on his own life through the character of Joseph “Joe” Gideon – a womanizing and drug-using dancer.
 Unlike others on this list, ‘All That Jazz’ takes on a slight serious tone, using dance and music as a catalyst.
 This 1979 film has had a great impact through the film’s music by Ralph Burns and choreography.
 ‘All That Jazz’ won the Palme d’Or at the 1980 Cannes Film Festival and has even been selected for preservation in the National Film Registry.

 Read More: Best Hacker Movies of All Time